- What is HPV?

 Are the HPV vaccines safe?

-Both vaccines were tested in thousands of people around the world before they were approved.
+All of the HPV vaccines were tested in thousands of people around the world before they were approved.
 These studies showed no serious side effects and no deaths have been linked to either vaccine.
 Common, mild side effects include pain where the shot was given, fever, dizziness, and nausea.

 People may faint after getting any vaccine, including HPV vaccines.
 Fainting after getting a shot is more common in teens than in young children or adults.
 To keep people from getting hurt from fainting, a 15-minute waiting period for people of all ages is recommended after any vaccination.